 The Council has been working collaboratively with neighbouring authorities on cross-boundary issues for a number of years and will continue to do so.

-Agreement through Statements of Common Ground (SoCG) are now a necessity and will document the cross-boundary matters that need to be addressed and what progress has been made in dealing with them.
+Agreement through Statements of Common Ground (SoCG) are now a necessity and document the cross-boundary matters that are being addressed and what progress has been made in dealing with them.

-Discussions are ongoing with neighbouring authorities and potential contributions to the Black Country and the Greater Birmingham and Black Country Housing Market Area (GBBC HMA) have been offered in several Local Plans, however these are still to adopted and the offers may change.
-The DtC statement sets out where and with whom discussions have taken place and how the council has sought to address the shortfall, it will also include Statements of Common Ground (SoCG) that have been agreed to date.
-The table below sets out the potential contributions to date and will be updated as necessary and when contributions have been confirmed:
+The table below sets out the potential contributions following discussions to date: